juanantonio284/notes_on_writing/markdown_usage/markdown_syntax_guide.md

 # Markdown Syntax Guide

 This is heavily based on the cheat-sheet found [here][md_guide_cs].
+(See separate file for information on the syntax used to include links in a document.)

 [md_guide_cs]: https://www.markdownguide.org/cheat-sheet

-Not all Markdown applications support these elements.

 ## Second level header